1. Note these two passages which encourage us to deal with relationship problems:

 2. What cautions should we take before trying to talk things through with others?

 Make sure we've dealt with our own sins and make sure our attitude toward the offender is gracious (not resentful).

 It's not wrong to judge.
 It's wrong to judge hypocritically, harshly, without evidence or without mercy.

 I've heard sincere Christians say that there is no use discussing their problems with someone who has offended them because that person would never understand their perspective.
-In my opinion, soap operas (which I used to watch 30 years ago) are built on this premise.
-I wonder how many problems could be averted simply by honest communication?

 If we try to communicate in the right attitude, the other person still may not understand, but we can't know unless we try.
 We aren't responsible for the other person's response, but we are responsible for ours.

 We should approach our offender with humility, guarding our heart, fully aware of our own capacity to sin.